prafullachandrakoganti/Realtime-MLOps-Project/README.md

 (here we are storing model in s3 kserve cannot directly access s3 as its private so we will create serviceaccount.yaml in kubernetes along with infernce.yaml and inside the service account we will add secret and that secret will have aws credntials which has access to s3 bucket then serviceaccount.yaml is ready now in the inference.yaml we have to provide the name of the serviceaccount and boom kserve takes care of remaining like creating pods and ......)

+(in the real time we can say we will keep the scret in vault and the path of the vault is provided in the service account (my thining))

 ### 7. Test KServe Inference

 ```bash